jsntn/braindump/content/posts/make-git-repo-smaller.md

     commit `3f1d63a` from above):

     ```sh
-    git checkout --orphan temp 3f1d63a
+    git checkout --orphan 2021 3f1d63a
     git commit -m 'init commit'
     ```

-    Now the `temp` branch will only contains the commits changes starting from `3f1d63a`.
+    Now the `2021` branch will only contains the commits changes starting from `3f1d63a`.
-3. Remove the unused local branch
+3. Rebase[^fn:1] all the last commits starting from `3f1d63a` on `master` branch, reapply them on top of the `2021` branch, and push `2021`,

     ```sh
-    git branch -D <branch name>
+    git rebase --onto 2021 3f1d63a master
+    git push origin 2021
     ```
+4. Remove the unused local branch, like `master` branch,

+    ```sh
+    git branch -D master
+    ```
-4. Cleanup unnecessary files and optimize the local repository
+5. Cleanup unnecessary files and optimize the local repository,

     ```sh
     git gc --prune=now --aggressive